 Reading areas: Is a library facility term describing areas within a prescribed building space containing tables, chairs, or desks for library patrons to use for the purpose of reading books and other reference documents.
+Library reading areas include reading, circulation, and checkout areas.
 Reading areas do not include private offices, meeting, photocopy, or other rooms not used specifically for reading by library patrons.